Configure Prisma Access Colo-Connect

 3. For more information, click the region box and view the information in the Status tab.

-10. Check the network details, including the Pairing Key, of the Colo-Connect connections by going to PanoramaCloud ServicesStatusNetwork DetailsColo Connect and viewing the information in the following fields.
+12. Check the network details, including the Pairing Key or keys, of the Colo-Connect connections by going to PanoramaCloud ServicesStatusNetwork DetailsColo Connect and viewing the information in the fields.

 Configure Prisma Access Colo-Connect—Deployments Using Dedicated Interconnects